 For every three coupons you use, Coupons for Change will donate a meal to an underprivileged child.
 Sadly, one in five American children lives in a household that struggles with hunger.

 Despite her sunny personality, D'Arabian has weathered many hardships, including the early suicide of her mom.
 Melissa, who grew up on public assistance, understands the challenges underprivileged moms and children face.

-"I grew up poor and didn’t have the nutritious food I needed as a child," she said.
+"I grew up poor and didn’t have the nutritious food I needed as a child," said Melissa, who also wrote Supermarket Healthy.
 "My elementary-school secretary recognized I needed help and did something about it.
 Now, as I raise four daughters, I want to do my part in helping ensure no child in America grows up hungry."